src-d/blog/content/post/kallax.md

 ### The N+1 problem

-One of our goals was for kallax to be as fast as possible.
+One of our goals was for kallax to be **as fast as possible**.
 Because of this, the naive `N+1` solution for retrieving relationships did not work for us.

-All 1:1 relationships are retrieved in the same query used to retrieve the main model, using JOINs.
-So, retrieving pets with their owners would result in no extra queries (just a more expensive one, but still faster as a result).
+All 1:1 relationships are retrieved **in the same query** used to retrieve the main model, using JOINs.
+So, retrieving pets with their owners would result in **no extra queries** (just a more expensive one, but still faster as a result).

 One to many relationships are more complicated.
 The basic solution would be to retrieve a single model and then doing another query to retrieve all its relationships.
 But that is N+1, we needed something better than that.

-We solved that by doing batching.
+We solved that by doing **batching**.
 So we retrieve the main model in batches of N rows, then find the relationships of all these rows, merge them, and keep batching.
 For example, if the batches have a size of 50 (the default batch size, you can set it in the query with the `BatchSize` method) and we are retrieving 200 people.
 Instead of doing 201 queries, we only have to make 8.
 4 for the 4 batches of people and 4 for retrieving the pets of all these batches.
 You might think this might be expensive, but the result is more than an order of magnitude faster than the other solution.

 ## Let's talk performance